LucsAra/LucsAra/README.md

 ## About me
 - I'm 26
-- I’m currently doing my firsts steps in coding
+- Currently doing my firsts steps in coding

 ## My goals for 2022
 - Learn as many Computer Languages as I can